๐ŸงฌAP Biology

 In eukaryotes, the initial RNA transcript (pre-mRNA) must be processed before it can be translated.
 These modifications protect the mRNA, help export it from the nucleus, and can generate multiple protein variants from a single gene.

-• 5' cap addition—a modified guanine nucleotide is added to the 5' end, protecting the mRNA from degradation and helping ribosomes recognize it
+• 5' cap addition: A modified guanine nucleotide (7-methylguanosine) is added to the 5' end.
+This protects the mRNA from degradation by exonucleases and helps ribosomes recognize and bind the mRNA during translation.

-• 3' poly-A tail—a string of 100-250 adenine nucleotides is added to the 3' end, increasing stability and aiding nuclear export
+• 3' poly-A tail: A string of 100-250 adenine nucleotides is added to the 3' end after the pre-mRNA is cleaved at a specific signal sequence.
+The poly-A tail increases mRNA stability and aids nuclear export.

-• Splicing removes introns—non-coding sequences (introns) are cut out by the spliceosome, and coding sequences (exons) are joined together
+• Splicing removes introns: Non-coding sequences (introns) are cut out by the spliceosome (a complex of snRNPs and other proteins), and the remaining coding sequences (exons) are joined together to form the mature mRNA.

-Compare: Introns vs. exons—introns are removed during splicing and don't code for protein, while exons are "expressed" in the final mRNA.
-Alternative splicing allows different combinations of exons, so one gene can produce multiple protein variants.
+Compare: Introns vs. exons: introns are removed during splicing and don't appear in the final mRNA, while exons are "expressed" in the final message.
+A helpful mnemonic: exons are expressed, introns stay in the nucleus.
+Alternative splicing allows different combinations of exons to be joined, so one gene can produce multiple protein variants.
 This is a major source of protein diversity in eukaryotes.

 Prokaryotic vs. Eukaryotic Transcription: Key Distinctions